ORTools4MTEX/ORTools/README.md

 ---

 ### [plotMap_phases](./src/plotMap_phases.m)
-The function plots a phase map of the grains within *job* and the grain boundaries (*job.grains.boundary*).
+This function plots an ebsd map of the grain phases in the *job* variable as well as the grain boundaries (*job.grains.boundary*).

 - Syntax
   -  p2c = plotMap_phases(job)